SannaAb/Pseudogenes/README.md

 ## Output

-The outputs of Ppsy is within the Outputfolder which you stated as the Sample Parameter in the run.
+The outputs of PΨFinder are within the Outputfolder which you stated as the Sample Parameter in the run.
 There are 3 folders in total within the result folder.
 * Alignments